 Primary Solids Control

-Both type of rigs used in SAGD have shale shakers mounted at the drilling rig itself which make the initial solids separation.
+Both types of rigs used in SAGD have shale shakers mounted at the drilling rig itself which make the initial solids separate.
 Rigs with central sites are fairly similar to other drilling rigs; however, the rig transfer tank on which the shakers are mounted moves with the substructure and derrick.
 Transfer tank capacity is typically no more than 15m³.
 The majority of the solids control processing occurs some distance away at a central site that remains fixed in place and is connected to the rig with an umbilical cord, sometimes called the suitcase.
 The suitcase carries electricity, drilling fluid, air, steam, water and information about operations between the rig and the central site.
 The central site tank system volume is typically 100m³.

 Excess fluid loss is discouraged and can cause a problem at the transfer tank shakers for two main reasons: